jorge-cardoso/jorge-cardoso.github.io/research/iforesight.md

 ## Introduction

 In planet-scale deployments, the Operation and Maintenance (O&M) of cloud platforms cannot be done any longer manually or simply with off-the-shelf solutions.
 It requires self-developed automated systems, ideally exploiting the use of AI to provide tools for autonomous cloud operations.
-We rely on deep learning, distributed traces, and time-series analysis (sequence analysis) to effectively detect and fix anomalous cloud infrastructure behaviors during operations to reduce the workload of human operators.
+We rely on deep learning, distributed traces, and time-series analysis to effectively detect and fix anomalous cloud infrastructure behaviors during operations to reduce the workload of human operators.

-The iForesight system is being used to evaluate new O&M approaches. iForesight 3.0 is the result of 2 years of research with the goal to provide an intelligent new tool aimed at SRE cloud maintenance teams.
+The iForesight system is being used to evaluate new O&M and AIOps approaches. iForesight 3.0 is the result of 3 years of research with the goal to provide an intelligent new tool aimed at SRE cloud maintenance teams.
 It enables them to quickly detect and predict anomalies thanks to the use of artificial intelligence when cloud services are slow or unresponsive.

 ## Problem
-Existing tools for monitoring IT infrastructures, networks and applications focus on collecting logs, metrics, events, and traces from distributed systems mainly for visualization.
+Existing tools for monitoring IT infrastructures, networks and applications focus on collecting logs, metrics, events, and traces from distributed systems mainly for visualization and simple rule-based alerting.
 Nonetheless, the final goal of monitoring is to reach a level of technological development where we have tools that conduct root cause analysis with a high accuracy and enable to autonomously recover systems.
 To achieve this goal, we still need to shift from a data collection stage to an insight- and action-driven paradigm.
 One promising path to monitor planet- and large-scale